PA Online Casino & Gambling

 As a respected professional body, the PGCB is trusted to issue licenses and ensure the adherence of license holders to their regulations.
 This means that one of the first things you should look for when trying to determine the legitimacy of an online casino in terms of Pennsylvania regulations is a license issued by the PGCB.

-Minimum Legal Age To Gamble In Pennsylvania
+Minimum Legal Age to Gamble in Pennsylvania

-Luckily, there's a very easy way of doing so and that is via IP addresses.
+Luckily, there's a straightforward way of doing so, and that is via IP addresses.
 While it isn't infallible, determining player location using an IP address is the easiest way for online casinos to meet this regulatory obligation, which is why you'll often be met with an error and blocked from accessing Pennsylvania-friendly online casinos if you're accessing these sites from outside of the state.

-Bear in mind that if you want to play online casino games via your iPhone, you may be required to download and run a geolocation app that is used to determine your location before you'll be allowed to play any games.
+Bear in mind that if you want to play online casino games via your iPhone, you may be required to download and run a geolocation app used to determine your location before you'll be allowed to play any games.

 Banned Casinos in Pennsylvania

 The PGCB issues licenses that are valid for five years before they must be renewed, at which point they must show that they are in good financial stead, are fit for purpose and are still eligible for the license under the PGCB criteria.

 The most common cause was allowing underage, excluded or self-excluded individuals onto casino premises, but other license violations also accounted for over $840,000 in fines.
-Examples include a PA casino that had to be moved into trusteeship after the criminal indictment of the owner, and a slot machine licence revocation after the owner failed to commence construction works after repeated extensions over the course of several years.
+Examples include a PA casino that had to be moved into trusteeship after the criminal indictment of the owner and a slot machine licence revocation after the owner failed to commence construction works after repeated extensions over the course of several years.

 These bonuses often come in the form of a deposit bonus, such as the first deposit bonus, which gives you a percentage of whatever you choose to deposit for the first time in bonus money.
-Bonuses usually come with requirements that will dictate how much you have to deposit, how much money you need to play with, and on which games, before you can withdraw the bonus, and how long you have to do so.
+Bonuses usually come with requirements that dictate how much you have to deposit, how much money you need to play with, which games before you can withdraw the bonus, and how long you have to do so.
 Claiming a bonus is usually a simple case of entering a bonus code when making your deposit.

 What's particularly attractive about bonuses offered by Pennsylvania-facing online casinos at the moment is the wagering requirements are often far more lenient than those offered by other operators, so they are definitely worth checking out!